By: Team T09-1 Since: Feb 2019 Licence: MIT

 Any change in your decision?
 Want to take your module in other semester instead?

-command to move your module in the degree plan along with its co-requisite(s)
+No worry!
+Simply use planner_move command to move your module in the degree plan along with its co-requisite(s)

 between the semesters by providing your module code and a semester you want to move your module to.